 Using watercolours or watered-down acrylic paint, cover the entire surface one colour (we used light blue) and then use a different colour to paint over the raised parts of the sculpture (we used purplish red).

 To make watercolours more kid-friendly, I squirted a bit of tube-watercolour paint into small glass containers, added water and then shook them up!
 Voila – watercolours ready to go!
 (Thanks to my artist friend, Jen at 4MonkeysStudio for that idea!)
 If you use water-tight lids, you can keep these paints to use over and over!

 Oh – and you can always write a personal message on the back of the plaque using permanent marker.
-Wrap up the gift with a plate stand so Dad or Grampa can display his unique gift!
+Wrap up the gift with a Display Stand so Dad or Grandpa can display his unique gift!